1840. Census records

 And then something even more exciting happened.
 Desirée began to suspect the children’s nanny was doing a little more than cleaning up after the children.
 Desirée put her findings online.

-History is so absorbing when people share their findings with others.
+History is so absorbing when people share the facts they find.
+The internet is riddled with such facts.

 Back to Still More Stories Index